maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Mixins

-Major mixins such as Compass and homebrewed mixins.
+Major mixins such as Compass and your own custom mixins.
 Included in our starter CSS is a base set of media queries (to be discussed in [Chapter 5 - Media Queries][Media Queries]) and a blank file to place mixins into.

     /* MIXINS
     ============================================================================ */